 Renting is also a simple process with our experienced team at MacAllister Rentals.
 When you rent an atrium lift from us, we answer all your questions and help you choose a lift that benefits your project the most.
 We also inspect every lift before it heads out to its work site, so you don’t suffer from project delays.

-If you have questions about our rental process or available fleet inventory at our Indiana and Michigan locations, feel free to contact our unparalleled customer service team for more information.
+If you have questions about our rental process or available fleet inventory at our Indiana and Michigan locations, feel free to contact our team online or call us at (877) 700-1945 for more information.
 We’re happy to help you and meet your goals.